tammyalexandra/Places/README.md

 Changes log
 -----------

-* 1.0 - Jan 2012 - initial launch
+* 1.0.0 - Jan 2012 - initial launch
-* 1.1 - 29 Feb 2012 - add sources for places, requires a change in places.csv file format
+* 1.1.0 - 29 Feb 2012 - add sources for places, requires a change in places.csv file format
+* 1.1.1 - 6 Aug 2012 - convert the service module into a REST service that runs on heroku

 Other projects
 --------------